Fibonacci mode · 1 of 3

 In nature

-Sunflower seeds, nautilus chambers, pine cone spirals — the most efficient packing geometry in the natural world.
+Sunflower seeds, nautilus chambers, pine cone spirals — the most efficient packing in the natural world.

 In Rajasthani craft